-“There is huge variety in Carina, in part because it is so large,” Hartigan said.
+“There is a huge variety in Carina, in part because it is so large,” Hartigan said.
 “It spans more than a degree on a side, which means that it covers more of the sky than four full moons.
 In addition, Carina is young enough to have a great deal of ongoing star formation.
 But it is also old enough that the most massive stars have cleared away enough material to reveal a dizzying array of globules and pillars.”

 In the new survey, Hartigan and colleagues Megan Reiter and Nathan Smith of the University of Arizona and John Bally of the University of Colorado used the National Optical Astronomy Observatory’s Extremely Wide-Field Infrared Imager and its Mosaic camera to photograph the entire Carina region from the four-meter Blanco telescope at Cerro Tololo in northern Chile.
 Both the optical and near-infrared imagers use large-format detectors to obtain high-resolution shots of wide swaths of the sky.
 Each of the images isolates a specific wavelength of infrared or optical light.
-By looking at these wavelengths separately and in composite, Hartigan and colleagues were able to penetrate Carina’s nebular dust and hone in the pillar-carving processes caused by O-type stars.
+By looking at these wavelengths separately and in composite, Hartigan and colleagues were able to penetrate Carina’s nebular dust and hone in on the pillar-carving processes caused by O-type stars.

 Hartigan said numerical simulations in recent decades have suggested that strong stellar winds from O-stars also induce star formation by compressing material in a molecular cloud to the point where it becomes gravitationally unstable, a process known as triggering.
 He said the new images reveal important constraints on this process.